Ayine-nongre/alx-system_engineering-devops/0x00-shell_basics/README.md

-1-listit lists the files in the current directory when run 2-bring_me_home sends user to the home directory when run 3-listfiles prints the files in a directory in long format when run
+1-listit lists the files in the current directory when run 2-bring_me_home sends user to the home directory when run 3-listfiles prints the files in a directory in long format when run 4-listmorefiles prints all files including hidden including in long format when run